TobiasPSP/doneland_sources/DC-DC-Converter/buck/LM5116/readme.md

 | Switching Frequency | 50kHz-1MHz (programmable) |

 > [!TIP]
-> The maximum output current of **20A** requires to add a heat sink to the chip.
-While the **LM5116** is dependable and rugged, avoid exploting its maximum specs.
-Boards using **LM5116** run well for long-time output currents of **10-15A**.
+> The maximum output current of **20A** requires heat sinks.
+Fortunately, many breakout boards come with them premounted.
+That said, you should test and experiment for yourself to see at which parameters the **LM5116** gets too hot.
 >
-> Stable output current also depends on the voltage difference between input and output.
-The lower the difference, the less work needs to be done, and the more stable output current and less heat is produced.
+> This depends on how much "work" it needs to do, so it is related to the actual *input* and *output* voltages you have set, and the voltage difference between them.
+So you might get away with a fairly cool **LM5116* at high currents for hours, while other setups may experience excess heat even after short times.
+>
+> One cause of excessive heat is when you *do not supply enough input power*: if the power source cannot provide enough current to drive the output terminal, the **LM5116** works very hard to try and provide the set *constant current* nevertheless (i.e. by lowering the voltage).
+This is inefficient and makes no sense.
+You should always use the *constant current* setting to limit the output current to a safe level that does not cause excessive *input currents* that your *input power supply* cannot provide.

 | Feature | Supported |
 | --- | --- |